-Majestic towers, crenellated battlements, stone fortresses perched upon rocky crags, romantic ruins, sumptuous palazzos and much more.
-These are the images that come to mind when picturing the Castles of Italy.
+Majestic towers, crenellated battlements, stone fortresses perched upon rocky crags, romantic ruins, sumptuous palazzos and much more: these are the images that come to mind when picturing the Castles of Italy.

 Below is just a small sampling of the many castles in Italy worth visiting.
 There are possibly hundreds more castles, city forts and walled towns that would make a great daytrip or even an overnight stay.
-Even more possibilities open if you include famous villas and palaces, but those listed here have all been real castles or another type of military installation at some point in their histories.
-Many of these castles have web sites and regional tourism boards will be happy to supply you information on other excellent castles to visit during your trip.
+Even more possibilities open if you include famous villas and palaces, but those listed here have all been either real castles or another type of military installation at some point in their histories.
+Many of these castles have web sites, and regional tourism boards will be happy to supply you information on other excellent castles to visit during your trip.

 The Castles of Italy: The North

-Fenis Castle in Valle d’Aosta has several large crenellated (the teeth like stones at the top) towers and looks formidable even today under a backdrop of snowy peaks.
+Fénis Castle, in Valle d’Aosta, has several large crenellated (the teeth-like stones at the top) towers and looks formidable even today under a backdrop of snowy peaks.
 Not only is it impressive from the outside, but the recently renovated interior houses fine displays of medieval art.
-Fenis is but one of several prominent castles in the tiny Valle d’Aosta with others including Verres, Montjovet and the fanciful reconstructions of Saint-Pierre and Aymavilles.
+Fénis is but one of several prominent castles in the tiny Valle d’Aosta with others including Verrès, Montjovet and the fanciful reconstructions of Saint-Pierre and Aymavilles.

-The region of Trentino - Alto Adige is famous for its many castles and one of the best is in the within the city of Trento.
+The region of Trentino - Alto Adige is famous for its many castles and one of the best is within the city of Trento.
 The Castello del Buonconsiglio looms over the city, a prominent display of power by the Prince-Bishops who ruled Trento until 1803.
 Originally a severe looking fortress, the castle was constantly changed and expanded over the centuries, giving it a rambling appearance today.
 The oldest part, Castelvecchio still retains some fortress elements including the Augustus Tower.
 The most famous tower in the complex is the Aquila Tower, which houses the Cycle of Months, one of the finest Medieval fresco cycles still surviving.
 Between these two towers lies the Renaissance palace, Magno Palazzo that has an impressive series of frescoed loggias.

 The ruling d’Este family of Ferrara constructed an impressive display of power in the form of the Castello Estense.
 Not always popular with their citizens, the d’Este built their seat of authority to withstand both outside invasion as well as local uprisings.
 The centrally located castle is surrounded by a moat and four square towers and has an infamous dungeon used to house family enemies.
 By the 15th century the fortress was converted into a luxurious residence, complete with beautiful Renaissance frescoes adorning its Ducal chapel, game rooms and salons.